Ranbir (newspaper): 1947 ban and later years

 The newspaper was banned in June 1947, following having demanded accession to India and urged for the release of Sheikh Abdullah.
 The ban was eventually lifted and Ranbir re-appeared in September 1947.
-In the following years Ranbir was an important mouthpiece of the anti-Pakistani tendency in Jammu and Kashmir.
-Ranbir was finally closed down on 18 May 1950.
+In the following years Ranbir was an important and balanced nationalist voice in Jammu and Kashmir.
+Ranbir continued its run through several years of upheaval was finally closed down on 18 May 1950.